cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

   Having visuals communicates changes, helps with design reviews, and provides a way to highlight features in the release notes on Cockpit-project.org.

-  Pull requests lacking screenshots or videos may be tagged with `needs-screenshot` and/or `needs-video` labels.
-Depending on the pull request, a lack of a screenshot and/or video may block design reviews or merging.

   When a pull request changes, it's a good idea to include a new screenshot or video to reflect the current state.

 ## Git-related / Merging Conventions